jdnklau/rot/structures.md

 + Game State structure
   `state(Team_A, Team_B, Field_data)`
 + Team structure
-  as list of 1 to 6 Pokemon
+  as list of 1 to 6 Pokemon, active Pokemon is head of list
 + Field_data structure
   `[Field_A, Field_B, Field_global]`
 + Pokemon structure